rolandjlevy/js-sliders-game/notes.md

 ### Improvements

-- create an .env file so firebase api key isn't exposed
+- create an auto-solve button which randomly picks a div and clicks it

 ### Done
 - fix sorting when score is added to leader board